Above: Super-J students take in the city skyline with their devices of choice. Photo by Francesca Fontana.

 The tall, looming buildings of New York City welcomed 13 University of Oregon’s undergraduate journalism students.
+Aside from the outer look of the building, its durability should also be considered.
+By the way, granite foundation offers free inspection so if this interests you, call 214-865-8609.
 With a mixture of excitement and nervousness, we attended informational sessions at over 20 media organizations around the city in the span of five days.
 During the course of the week, we had countless robust conversations that covered everything from ethics and trauma to data and technology.

 In the historic halls of The New York Times and The Wall Street Journal, we witnessed a celebration of the sacrifice, dedication and significance of journalists present and past.
 We sensed the profound sense of purpose that compelled these professionals to challenge their own notions of truth, trust and how rhetoric frames people, communities and issues.
 They want to sustain the value of storytelling and reporting, and it shows in their work and efforts to engage.